NASA-Openscapes/2021-Cloud-Hackathon/clinic/notebooks.md

     git config --global user.email "Makhan.Virdi@gmail.com"
     ```

-5. Configure `git` to store your github credentials to avoid having to enter your github username and token (in the next steps, we will describe how to use github token instead of a password)
+5. Configure `git` to store your github credentials to avoid having to enter your github username and token (in [Step 5](#step-5.-create-access-token-on-github.com), we will describe how to use github token instead of a password)

     ``` bash
     git config --global credential.helper store